Wearing double hearing protection

 Wearing two sets of ear muffs

-Indeed, in noise assessment the opposite is true, in 3/4 of all the noise assessments I do, the most common finding is the hearing protection is too strong for the noise risk present, not too weak.
+When doing noise assessments, in 3/4 of all the noise assessments I do, the most common finding is the hearing protection is too strong for the noise risk present, not too weak.

 Too much hearing protection is itself a problem.
 People get too isolated so they start to take the protection off to talk to people and end up with less protection than if they’d just had a weaker hearing protector in the first place.